knative/serving/docs/runtime-contract.md

   contents from a particular execution.
 Because containers (particularly failing containers) can experience frequent starts, operators or platform providers SHOULD limit the total space consumed by these failures.
-- A container SHOULD write its own termination message to `/dev/termination-log` by default.
+- A container ought to write its own termination message to `/dev/termination-log` by default.
 If no message is written by the container, the last few lines of log output SHOULD be reported as the execution error (i.e. by [setting the `terminationMessagePolicy` to `FallbackToLogsOnError`](https://kubernetes.io/docs/tasks/debug-application-cluster/determine-reason-pod-failure/#customizing-the-termination-message))